Causes of the Armenian genocide: Alleged Armenian conspiracy

 The Russian army included Armenian volunteer units, which were mostly drawn from Russian Armenians.
 However, the Ottoman authorities were worried that these units would penetrate the lines and join up with deserters to wreak havoc.
 High-profile defections of a few Ottoman Armenian revolutionaries such as Armen Garo and Hovhannes Kachaznuni confirmed for some that the Ottoman Armenians in general were an internal enemy.
 Russia also organized Armenian and Assyrian militias to strengthen their position in occupied Iran.
 Russian orientalist Vladimir Minorsky opposed these efforts, fearing that they "will bring us no military advantage whatsoever and will serve only to unleash just reprisals upon the Christians and their supporters".

 Any local incident or discovery of arms in the possession of Armenians was cited as evidence for a coordinated conspiracy against the empire.
 Reports of local incidents such as weapons caches, severed telegraph lines, and occasional killings fueled paranoia among CUP leaders and confirmed their preexisting beliefs about Armenian treachery.
 Discounting contrary reports that most Armenians were loyal, the CUP leaders came to the conclusion that the only hope to save the empire was to eliminate the Armenians.
 The CUP's perception of a widespread Armenian conspiracy did not match the reality.
+In fact, at its 1914 Erzurum congress, the Armenian Revolutionary Federation declared that Ottoman Armenians should fulfill their obligations as Ottoman subjects, including military service and defense of the empire against a potential invasion from Russia.

 The indictment of the Ottoman Special Military Tribunal charged that the deportation of Armenians could not be justified for military reasons as they were deported from across the empire—not just war zones—and that it was not the result of Armenian provocation.
 Akçam concludes that "the allegations of an Armenian revolt in the documents ... have no basis in reality but were deliberately fabricated".

 To dispel rumors that Armenians were disloyal, in early 1915 the Armenian Patriarchate of Constantinople issued a circular urging Armenians throughout the empire "to fulfill their obligations toward the Ottoman fatherland with complete sincerity, just like they have done for centuries".